plantdink/jubilant-disco/README.md

 This project is very much live and will be continually developed when I can bring myself to wrestle more with React.

-Feel free to fork a copy of the repo to create a version of your own.
+Feel free to fork a copy of the repository to create a version of your own.
 This has been a very big learning experience for me.
-Whilst I am still not the greatest fan of React, I acknowledge its appeal and will be happy to continue to develop my skills with it.
+Whilst I am still not the greatest fan of React, I acknowledge its appeal and am happy to continue developing my skills with it.

 ## Deployment